sanngh/propertypriceregression/README.md

 ## General Information
 - In this project, we are trying to build a MLR model to prediict price of a property for a US based company which has decided to enter Autralian Market,
-- We are using RFE to find the top 50 variable and then will refine the model based on the p-value, VIF etc in case we didn't correct result we will apply advance regression
+- We are using RFE to find the top 570 variable and then will apply ridge & lasso model to find the optimal values of alpha, coef and features
 - Data set contain sale of houses in Australia which has more than 80 attributes in file

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->